rl1987/trickster.dev/tricksterblog/content/post/how-do-they-try-to-block-bots-a-broad-review-of-automation-countermeasures.md

 feature that relies on client-side JS code running in the browser to convert the email address from encoded form in the HTML document your browser gets from CDN to the normal form.
-Notice the difference between what you see in Elemnts tab of Chrome DevTools and in the original page source for the page of site using this feature.
+Notice the difference between what you see in Elements tab of Chrome DevTools and in the original page source for the page of site using this feature.

 [TODO: screenshots]

-For this particular email obfuscation, there's a [Stack Overflow answer](https://stackoverflow.com/questions/48878687/using-python-to-scrape-information-from-a-cloudflare-site) providing a Python snippet that reverts it back.
-However, if you are doing requests-based scraping and rely on regular expressions this sort of stuff can already cause at least some difficulty.
+For this particular example of data obfuscation, there's a [Stack Overflow answer](https://stackoverflow.com/questions/48878687/using-python-to-scrape-information-from-a-cloudflare-site) providing a small Python snippet to decode it back.
+However, if you are doing requests-based scraping and rely on regular expressions to extract email addresses this sort of stuff can already cause at least some difficulty.

 Furthermore, JS challenges can be more elaborate than this.
 Depending on how Cloudflare's antibot features are configured browser may be required to run